LukaszBala/PHP-LaravelProject/README.md

-#Platform for managing classes for students and teachers
+# "Platform for managing classes for students and teachers"

 PHP with Laravel framework, MySql database and Codeception.
 Project created for the "Advanced PHP Programming" subject in the team of 4 students, including me.